mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 As an example, the Tecplot of both cases are shown.
-As we can see, when we coarsen through ``cgns_utils``, the distance between each layers become higher and the growth ratio is not the same as ``prefoil`` mesh.
+As we can see, when we coarsen through ``cgns_utils``, the distance between each layers become higher and the growth ratio is not the same as the ``prefoil`` mesh.

 .. figure:: images/meshexample.png
     :scale: 40